 A convention on civil jurisdiction and the enforcement of judgments, signed at Brussels in 1968 by the members of the European Economic Community (www.practicallaw.com/8-107-6556), and published in the Official Journal ((1982) OJ L388/1).
 The UK acceded to the Brussels Convention in 1978 and it became part of UK law under the Civil Jurisdiction and Judgments Act 1982.
 The Convention sets out a system for the allocation of jurisdiction and for the reciprocal enforcement of judgments between contracting states.
-It has largely been superceded by Regulation (EC) 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the Brussels Regulation (www.practicallaw.com/2-205-5103)), except in relation to matters concerning dependent territories of Brussels Convention countries.
+It has largely been superseded by Regulation (EC) 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (the 2001 Brussels Regulation (www.practicallaw.com/2-205-5103)) or by Regulation (EU) 1215/2012 of the European Parliament and of the Council on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (recast) ( Recast Brussels Regulation (www.practicallaw.com/9-588-2365)), except in relation to matters concerning dependent territories of Brussels Convention countries.